-We recognize revenue when the earnings process is complete, as evidenced by an agreement with the customer, transfer of title, and acceptance, if applicable, as well as fixed pricing and probable collectibility.
-We record pricing allowances, including discounts based on arrangements with customers, which we recognize in revenue as a reduction to both accounts receivable and net revenue.
+The Company recognizes revenue when the earnings process is complete, as evidenced by an agreement with the customer, transfer of title, and acceptance, if applicable, as well as fixed pricing and probable collectibility.
+The Company records pricing allowances, including discounts based on arrangements with customers, which is recognized in revenue as a reduction to both accounts receivable and net revenue.

 When a sales arrangement contains multiple elements, the Company allocates revenue to each element based on a selling price hierarchy.
 The relative selling price for a deliverable is based on its vendor-specific objective evidence (VSOE), if available, third-party evidence (TPE), if VSOE is not available, or estimated selling price if neither VSOE nor TPE is available.
 The Company then recognizes revenue on each deliverable in accordance with its policies for product and service revenue recognition.
-The Company is not typically able to determine VSOE or TPE, and therefore, uses estimated selling prices to allocate revenue between the elements of the arrangement.
+The Company is ot typically able to determine VSOE or TPE, and therefore, uses estimated selling prices to allocate revenue between the elements of the arrangement.